openebs-archive/cstor-operators/docs/tutorial/volumes/resize.md

 ```

 To resize the PV that has been created from 5Gi to 10Gi, edit the PVC definition and update the `spec.resources.requests.storage` to 10Gi.
-It may take few seconds to update the actual size in PVC resourece, wait for the updated capacity to reflect in PVC status (pvc.status.capacity.storage).
+It may take few seconds to update the actual size in PVC resource, wait for the updated capacity to reflect in PVC status (pvc.status.capacity.storage).
 It is internally a two step process for volumes containing a file system:
 - Volume expansion
 - FileSystem expansion